 The Club recognises that sharing personal experience of abuse can be difficult, challenging and sensitive.
 Therefore allegations of abuse may be made some time after the event e.g. an adult who was abused as a child by someone who is still currently working with children.
-These procedures will be followed in the event of an allegation of non-recent abuse, including the club's responsibility to refer to Disclosure Scotland.
+These procedures will be followed in the event of an allegation of non-recent abuse, including the Club's responsibility to refer to Disclosure Scotland.

-10.MEDIA
+10. MEDIA

-All media enquiries relating to concerns under this procedure must be referred to Nathan Thompson, Club Director.
+All media enquiries relating to concerns under this procedure must be referred Dan Crowe, director with responsibility for safeguarding.